 Track 9.
 Polycystic Ovary Syndrome

 Polycystic ovary syndrome (PCOS) is a heterogeneous endocrine syndrome that affects approximately one in every 17 women worldwide.
 Polycystic ovary syndrome (PCOS) is a common female endocrine disorder that affects 6-15% of females.
 Women with PCOS have hormonal imbalances and metabolism issues, which can have an impact on their overall health and appearance.
 Anovulation, clinical, biochemical evidence of hyperandrogenism, and morphology of polycystic ovaries are all required for the diagnosis of polycystic ovary syndrome.
-Women with PCOS appear to be more likely to develop metabolic syndromes, hypertension, and cardiovascular disease.
-PCOS is classified into four types:
+Women with PCOS appear to be more likely to develop metabolic syndromes, and hypertension.

 Track 10.
 Pregnancy and Child Birth